folio-org/folio-org.github.io/doc/automation.md

 Together, Jenkins and Maven perform roughly the following steps to coordinate a release:

-* Local 'git checkout' of the master branch of project from GitHub.
+* Local 'git checkout' of the master branch of the project from GitHub.
 * Check that there are no SNAPSHOT dependencies.
 * Run build and unit tests on current branch to ensure build is stable.
 * Update parent and child POMs to $releaseVersion, tag the release, make local commits.
-* Update parent and child POMS to $developmentVersion and locally commit.
+* Update parent and child POMs to $developmentVersion and locally commit.
-* Local git checkout of release tag and perform release build and deploy Maven artifacts to Maven release repository (if specified).
+* Local git checkout of release tag, and perform release build and deploy Maven artifacts to Maven release repository (if specified).
 * Run any post-build steps such as building and publishing Docker images and running additional integration tests.
 * If all build and post-build steps complete successfully, the last step is to have Jenkins push all commits and tags back to the master branch of the project repository on GitHub.
 If the any part of this process fails, no tags or commits are pushed to the origin repository.